SonOfGillas/valli_di_comacchio/README.md

   guest user have a random generated account to safely access the database

 2) Clode firestore
+there are 4 collection:
+users -> data and user card collection npcs -> npc data, one for the npc data and the location detail data event -> event list walks -> walks and cycling path, all the information are in the walks foulder

-there are two collection one for the User and one For the Npc the detail of the structure of the collections can be see in the user.dart and npc.dart
+the detail of the structure of the collections can be see in the user.dart, npc.dart, walk.dart, event.dart

 ## WIKI About Birds on the Valli di comacchio
 https://www.salinadicomacchio.it/la-salina/fauna/avifauna/